Horse collar making

 Market issues: In order to make a living you need to produce in high volume, which is very difficult to do with collars, especially when you have to subsidise yourself while developing your skills.
 It is very difficult to make a living until you are proficient, and you need to be prepared to earn very little money while developing your skills.

 Market issues: While the work and market is there, it takes a long time to build up a customer base and it is essential to have an excellent quality product and to offer excellent customer service.

 Market issues: Online shopping has made people impatient and they are not prepared to wait long enough for the hand production.

-Foreign competition: The UK imports a lot of collars from North America, where the manufacturing process has been automated, which has particularly hit the heavy horse collar market.
+Foreign competition: The UK imports a lot of collars from North America, where the manufacturing process has been automated, using stuffing machines and ‘short straw’ (chaff), which has particularly hit the heavy horse collar market.
 While the quality is inferior to that of a handmade collar, they are substantially cheaper – keeping horses is expensive and people want to save money where possible.

 Foreign competition: Most people buy heavy horse collars from abroad, where you can buy a complete set of harness for £1,200 and get it straightaway, rather than paying £5,000-6,000 for a handmade set of harness and waiting six months

 Foreign competition: Cheap imports of inferior quality and fit are being passed off as genuine English collars.